-Collaboration events play a huge part in the collaboration and messaging arena.
+Events play a huge part in the UC and collaboration and arena.
 Despite the enablement of remote working and dispersed teams, sometimes you can’t find better than a good old-fashioned get together.

 Below is a list of key collaboration events in the calendar where Mio will be either exhibiting or attending.